 Argon Laser Trabeculoplasty and Selective Laser Trabeculoplasty surgeries treat the drainage canal.
 Requiring only numbing eye drops, the laser beam is applied to the trabecular meshwork resulting in an improved rate of drainage.
 When laser surgery is successful, it may reduce the need for daily medications.

-With our team of glaucoma specialist, we can get you headed in the right direction for your glaucoma treatment needs.
+With our team of glaucoma specialists, we can get you headed in the right direction for your glaucoma treatment needs.
 We serve the greater Miami, Florida areas and proudly offer premier glaucoma treatment services.
 Make sure to call our team today and start your glaucoma treatments today!